| |

 If you want nuts from this cultivar you will need a good pollinator such as

-Belle Epine, Prococe Migoule, or Marival.
+Belle Epine, Precoce Migoule, or Marival.
+Blight tolerant.
+Winter cold to -30F.

 Colossal Chestnut Tree (ExJ)